seanpmaxwell/Typescript-Best-Practices/README.md

 - `@private`: functions never used outside of their file
 - `@testOnly`: for testing only and never in production
 - `@cronJob`: functions only for cron-jobs and not user-initiated
+- `@dummyData`: functions only used by dummy-data scripts.

 ##### Working with relational-databases